As mentioned in our

 At the end of Ipanema you’ll encounter a canal.
 On

-many fine restaurants.
-Leblon Shopping, near the
+find many fine restaurants.
+Leblon Shopping, near

-place to mix with Rio’s upper crust.
+great place to mix with Rio’s upper crust.

 Adjoining Ipanema and Leblon inland is the bairro of

 Lagoa, which is a wonderful place to get in some